-Since the referendum, party political debate about the future of Britain’s shipbuilding industry has become even more visible, north and south of the border.
+Since the Scottish independence referendum, party political debate about the future of Britain’s shipbuilding industry has become even more visible, north and south of the border.
 For example, following speculation that a £1bn contract for three new Royal Fleet Auxiliary support ships is to be awarded to a foreign competitor, Nicola Sturgeon and Jeremy Corbyn, respective leaders of the Scottish National Party and the Labour Party, have called for the Ministry of Defence to honour existing shipbuilding contracts, and to commit to building any new vessels in British shipyards.
-Speaking at a ‘Build Them in Britain’ press conference in Govan, May 2018, Corbyn criticised Teresa May’s government for ‘trashing’ Britain’s ‘proud tradition of building some of the best ships in the world’ with its relentless pursuit of economic policies that serve only to ‘accelerate and deepen’ Britain’s ‘industrial decline’.
-And Sturgeon has been especially vociferous about the Conservative’s ‘blatant betrayal’ of ‘promises made’ during the independence referendum that the Clyde shipyards would be home to a £200m ‘frigate factory’ for the Royal Navy’s Type 31 programme.
-(Originally, the MoD had promised that a total of thirteen Type 31 frigates would be built on Clydeside, but it has since committed to building just eight).
-Furthermore, just as UCS management had failed to adopt modern production techniques in the late 1960s, there are concerns that BAE Systems has a similar ‘make do and mend’ attitude when it comes future investment, which has resulted in the two remaining shipyards’ facing ‘constrained capacity’.
+Speaking at a ‘Build Them in Britain’ press conference in Govan, May 2018, Corbyn criticised Teresa May’s government for ‘trashing’ Britain’s ‘proud tradition of building some of the best ships in the world’ with its relentless pursuit of economic policies that serve only to ‘accelerate and deepen’ Britain’s ‘industrial decline’.34 And Sturgeon has been especially vociferous about the Conservative’s ‘blatant betrayal’ of ‘promises made’ during the independence referendum that the Clyde shipyards would be home to a £200m ‘frigate factory’ for the Royal Navy’s Type 31 programme.35 (Originally, the MoD had promised that a total of thirteen Type 31 frigates would be built on Clydeside, but it has since committed to building just eight).
+Furthermore, just as UCS management had failed to adopt modern production techniques in the late 1960s, there are concerns that BAE Systems has a similar ‘make do and mend’ attitude when it comes future investment, which has resulted in the two remaining shipyards’ facing ‘constrained capacity’.36

 Additionally, both Sturgeon and Corbyn have delivered the Jimmy Reid Memorial Lecture in recent years and, though to be expected, both mentioned the importance of the UCS work-in as being an integral part of Scotland’s industrial heritage and cultural identity.
-Corbyn impelled us to ‘never forget the reason shipbuilding in our country has even survived is due to the collective action of shipyard workers themselves’ before singling out the UCS shipbuilders who ‘fought to give this industry a future’.
-Sturgeon’s 2015 address went further still: speaking at a time when the government was threatening to weaken trade union rights and to abolish the Human Rights Act, Sturgeon reminded the audience, per Reid’s rectorial address, that ‘humans are essentially social beings’ and to thus reject a society ‘where human beings are told that they are expendable; where ordinary people are excluded from the forces of decision-making; where people feel themselves to be victims of forces beyond their control’.
+Corbyn impelled us to ‘never forget the reason shipbuilding in our country has even survived is due to the collective action of shipyard workers themselves’ before singling out the UCS shipbuilders who ‘fought to give this industry a future’.37 Sturgeon’s 2015 address went further still: speaking at a time when the government was threatening to weaken trade union rights and to abolish the Human Rights Act, Sturgeon reminded the audience, per Reid’s rectorial address, that ‘humans are essentially social beings’ and to thus reject a society ‘where human beings are told that they are expendable; where ordinary people are excluded from the forces of decision-making; where people feel themselves to be victims of forces beyond their control’.
 Instead, Sturgeon urged that we ‘build a better society, based on respecting rights, recognising dignity and encouraging and, crucially, enabling each other’s potential’.
-Quoting the final verse of the final song that was played at Reid’s funeral, Paul Robeson’s rendering of ‘Ode to Joy’, she concluded thus: ‘None shall push aside another/None shall let another fall/March beside me, sisters and brothers/All for one and one for all’.
+Quoting the final verse of the final song that was played at Reid’s funeral, Paul Robeson’s rendering of ‘Ode to Joy’, she concluded thus: ‘None shall push aside another/None shall let another fall/March beside me, sisters and brothers/All for one and one for all’.38